 Père Lachaise Cemetery is the largest cemetery in central Paris, spanning over 44 hectares.
 It was the first garden cemetery in Paris and is blossoming with manicured shrubs and tree lined paths throughout.
 It holds the remains of many famous names from Édith Piaf, Max Ernst and Oscar Wilde.

 16 Rue du Repos, 75020

 Use your pass to join on to a Scandals & Love Affairs at Pere Lachaise Walking Tour if you wish to add a little scandalous spice to an otherwise macabre attraction visit....!

 For all the foodies at heart who want to experience a bit of French gastronomy on the go, head down to Marché St-Quentin.
 Full of a wide range of cheeses to chocolates, breads and beers, tuck into some European delicacies under its 19th-century glass roof for a memorable – and delicious – trip.

 85 Boulevard de Magenta

 Like many other cities, Paris has its very own Chinatown in the Triangle de Choisy.
-Among the high rise buildings you can find hidden Buddhist temples and a large Asian supermarket, as well as localised Chinese signage.
-If you’re in Paris for the Chinese New Year, make a trip to see the parade in all its splendour.
+Among the high-rise buildings, you can find hidden Buddhist temples and a large Asian supermarket, as well as localized Chinese signage.
+If you’re in Paris for the Chinese New Year, make a trip to see the parade in all its splendor.

 Belleville, 3rd arrondissement

-For some culture-contrast, head to Palace de Versailles to immerse yourself in the French finery and luxury of a Parisian castle.
+For some culture contrast, head to the Palace de Versailles to immerse yourself in the French finery and luxury of a Parisian castle.